stratusadv/dandy/docs/terminology.md

 A smaller piece of a prompt that is used to assemble a full prompt.

 - Prompt Sentence
+- Prompt Snippet (Think this is the closest)
 - Prompt Slice
 - Prompt Division
 - Prompt Piece